 What are the elements of a Risk Management Plan?

-Identifies the important established or potential risks on the basis of non-clinical, clinical and post-marketing data
+- Identifies and characterizes the safety profile of a product on the basis of non-clinical, clinical and post-marketing data

-Outlines how the risks will be monitored for further evaluation (e.g. by conducting additional studies, monitoring of existing databases)
+- Outlines how the important known or potential risks will be monitored for further evaluation (e.g. by conducting additional studies, monitoring of existing databases)

-Specifies how the risk will be mitigated through a risk minimization plan.
-This plan describes a set of activities for minimizing the identified or potential risks of a product in order to optimize the benefit/risk balance.
+- Specifies how the risk will be mitigated through a risk minimization plan if necessary.
+This plan describes a set of activities for minimizing the important known or potential risks of a product in order to optimize the benefit/risk balance.